"If you're jobless at 25, you must be unemployed, right?"

 It’s usually LONG-TERM and even PERMANENT.

-Involves a lack of demand for SPECIFIC SKILLS rather than a lack of general demand due to a recession, hence expansionary demand-side policies are useless, and the problem will not improve cyclical.
+Involves a lack of demand for SPECIFIC SKILLS rather than a lack of general demand due to a recession; hence, expansionary demand-side policies are useless, and the problem will not improve cyclically.

 SKILLSETS cannot be transferred to SUNRISE industries as often the industry that declines (SUNSET) is in the PRIMARY or SECONDARY sector e.g. Can a fisherman become a programmer?